notclickable-jordan/rainhold/docs/private.md

 # Private sites using Tailscale and NextDNS

+Create private sites that are accessible only while your device is connected to Tailscale and NextDNS.
+This setup allows you to have secure access to your private services without exposing them to the public internet.

 ## Cloudflare

 In Cloudflare, create a new DNS record for your private site, e.g., `private.example.com`